Maxitive functions with respect to general orders: Main result

 This implies that $\psi(x)=\sup_{\phi\in\Phi} G(\phi(x),\phi)=\infty$.

-$(v)\Rightarrow(i)$ Since $\alpha^+_{\min}$ is countably stable in the second argument, we argue similar as in the implication from (iii) to (iv) that the level sets of $\psi$ are countably directed.
-Since $G$ is non-decreasing in the first argument, the functional $\psi$ is monotone. \end{proof}
+$(v)\Rightarrow(i)$ Since $\alpha^+_{\min}$ is countably stable in the second argument, we argue as in the implication from (iii) to (iv) that the level sets of $\psi$ are countably upwrads directed.
+Since $G$ is non-decreasing in the first argument, the function $\psi$ is monotone. \end{proof}